openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |1.7.x  |Add additional status update values, fixes various issues                                         |
 |1.8.0  |Brings CoIoT version 2, which fixes a lot issues and gaps of version 1.                           |

 The current firmware version is reported in the Thing Properties.
 A dedicated channel (device#updateAvailable) indicates the availability of a newer firmware.
 Use the device's Web UI or the Shelly App to perform the update.

 Once you have updated the device **you should delete and re-discover** the openHAB Thing.
 Battery powered devices need to wake up by pressing the button.
 This makes sure that the Thing is correctly initialized and all supported channels are created. openHAB will kill the item linkage.
 At a minimum you should restart the binding on the openHAB console if you don't want to re-discover the things.

 ### Password Protected Devices

 The Shelly devices can be configured to require authorization through a user id and password.
 In this case you need to set these values in the Thing configuration after approving the Inbox entry.

-If you have multiple devices protected by the same credentials it's recommended to set the default user id and password in the binding configuration (PaperUI:Configuration:Binding:Shelly) BEFORE running the discovery.
+If you have multiple devices protected by the same credentials it's recommended to set the default user id and password in the binding configuration BEFORE running the discovery.
 In this case the binding could directly access the device to retrieve the required information using those credentials.
 Otherwise a thing of type shellyprotected is created in the Inbox and you could set the credentials while adding the thing.
 In this case the credentials are persisted as part of the thing configuration.